cap-js-community/feature-toggle-library/docs/plugin/index.md

 ### Update Feature Toggle

-Update the toggle state on Redis, which in turn is published to all server instances.
+Maintain a particular toggle value on Redis, which is automatically propagated to all server instances.

 <b>Example Request/Responses</b>